spgennard/vscode_cobol/README.md

-# COBOL for Visual Studio Code
+# COBOL Source colouriser for Visual Studio Code
-## This extension adds support for the COBOL language to Visual Studio Code.

-### Support added for jcl

-### Colourization
+## What is this?
+Syntax highlighting for COBOL!

+## What is this not?
+An Integrated Development Environment for COBOL.

+## What is it useful for?
+Quick viewing of COBOL source and edit.

+## What platform can it be used on?
+Everywhere Visual Studio Code works.. aka Windows, Linux and Mac OSX.

+## What does it look like?
  ![pi.cbl](https://raw.githubusercontent.com/spgennard/vscode_cobol/master/images/screenshot_pi.png)

 ** Enjoy!**